xoseperez/wisblock-smartcube-companion/README.md

 # WisBlock Smart Cube Companion

 This repository holds the code for the WisBlock Smart Cube Companion.
-A BLE device to be used with Smart Magic Cubes like GAN 356 i3, GoCube, Giiker and Xiaomi cubes, that also suppoprts Stackmat connection or good old fingertip start/stop.
+A BLE device to be used with Smart Magic Cubes like GAN 356 i3, GoCube, Giiker and Xiaomi cubes, that also supports an analog timer connection or good old fingertip start/stop.

 ![WisBlock Smart Cube Companion](images/20230527_090751x.jpg)